-FSP is committed to preventing harassment, as defined below, by colleagues within the workplace and to taking reasonable steps to prevent its employees being subjected to harassment by third parties.
-Employees are encouraged to bring any such harassment to FSP’s attention without delay.
+FSP is also committed to preventing harassment, as defined below, by colleagues within the workplace and to taking reasonable steps to prevent its employees being subjected to harassment by third parties.

 The Equality and Human Rights Commission has published Codes of Practice on Employment, Equal Pay and Services, Public Functions and Associations.
 These Codes supplement the Equality Act and FSP has due regard to them.
 FSP complies with the Solicitors Regulation Authority’s Standards & Regulations and recognises that running our business in a way that encourages equality of opportunity, respect for diversity and inclusion is one of the 7 Principles set out in the Code.
 This policy takes into account FSP’s legal obligations and matters of good employment practice.